Elias-Dewa/alx-backend-javascript/0x01-ES6_promise/README.md

     ]
     };

-## Finally…
+## and…

-Don’t forget to run <b>$ npm install</b> from the terminal of your project folder to install all necessary project dependencies.
+Don’t forget to run <b>$ npm install</b> when you have the package.json

+## Response Data Format

+uploadPhoto returns a response with the format

+    {
+    status: 200,
+    body: 'photo-profile-1',
+    }

+createUser returns a response with the format

+    {
+    firstName: 'Guillaume',
+    lastName: 'Salva',
+    }

 ## Solutions for mandatory and advanced tasks...